 GSS diversity and inclusion

-Our ambition is to be inclusive in everything we do as outlined in the Government Statistical Service (GSS) People Plan.
+Our ambition is to be inclusive in everything we do as outlined in the Government Statistical Service (GSS) People Priorities.
 And to ensure the statistics we produce are reflective of the society we serve.
 To achieve this we need to attract, retain and nurture talented and skilled people from diverse backgrounds drawing from a variety of experiences.

 We aim to maximise the potential of all Government Statistician Group (GSG) members regardless of their sex, gender identity, ethnicity, sexual orientation, disability, faith, age or socio-economic backgrounds.